ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ```
 {:pre}

-Congratulations!
-You have now connected to your database and have written and read data using the Mongo Shell.
+You now connected to your database and wrote and read data using the Mongo Shell.

 ### Using MongoDB Compass

 Follow [these instructions]( /docs/databases-for-mongodb?topic=databases-for-mongodb-connecting-mongodb-compass&interface=ui) to download MongoDB Compass and use it to connect to your {{site.data.keyword.databases-for-mongodb}} instance.
-You will then be able to write and read data using the [MongoDB Compass documentation](https://docs.mongodb.com/compass/current).
+You can write and read data using the [MongoDB Compass documentation](https://docs.mongodb.com/compass/current).

-## Next Steps
+## Next steps
 {: #next_steps}

 - If you are using MongoDB for the first time, see the official [MongoDB documentation](https://docs.mongodb.com/){: external}.